 Social media marketing

-According to Statista, 30% of consumers ages 18 to 34 have made a purchase through social media.
-This shows that social media is not just a place to share content but also an avenue to convert followers into customers.
+Increasingly, consumers are making purchases through social media.
+Social media is not just a place to share content but also an avenue to convert followers into customers.
 Here are the top social media platforms for e-commerce marketing:

-- Facebook.
-There’s a good chance your target customers are on Facebook.
-With over 2.4 billion monthly active users, this platform reaches a wide range of demographics.
-When you set up your Facebook business page, you can create a Shop tab that displays at the top of your page.
+- Facebook: There’s a good chance your target customers are on Facebook.
+With over 2.9 billion monthly active users, this platform reaches a wide range of demographics.
+When you set up your Facebook business page, you can create a Shop tab at the top of your page.
 From there, you can list a variety of products and make it easy for followers to purchase directly through Facebook.
 Plus, your Facebook business page will give you a host of information about your visitors and your most popular items.

-- Instagram.
-Instagram is owned by Facebook, and it provides a huge opportunity for e-commerce businesses.
-Instagram is a very visual social media platform, so if you have a knack for taking beautiful photos, it may be the right strategy for you.
+- Instagram: Instagram provides a huge opportunity for e-commerce businesses.
+Instagram is a visual social media platform, so if you have a knack for taking beautiful photos, it may be the right strategy for you.
 When you create a shoppable Instagram post, you can tag all of the products in the image.
 When your followers click a product in the image, they’ll be redirected to buy the product.
 This streamlines the process of selling items on the platform.

 As customers have grown increasingly tired of paid advertising, many companies have transitioned to influencer marketing.
 This strategy involves partnering with an influencer who has a well-established audience within a specific niche.

 Your business can partner with an influencer to promote your products to their audience.
 This is typically done through social media and other content marketing channels.

 Influencer marketing can be very effective when done the right way.
 This person has already built trust and credibility with their audience, so their audience will be more willing to try your products.
 This makes influencer marketing a valuable tool for e-commerce brands.